tu2-atmanand/Task-Board/README.md

 **2. Improving the translated languages or add a new language :** [How to Contribute for Language Translation](https://tu2-atmanand.github.io/task-board-docs/Advanced/Contribution_For_Languages.html).

-**3. Contribute to the Development of the plugin Code :** : [How to join the plugin developme](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToJoinDevelopment.html).
+**3. Contribute to the Development of the plugin Code :** : [How to join the plugin development](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToJoinDevelopment.html).

 ## Motivation for the Project

 I always used the [Kanban Plugin](https://github.com/mgmeyers/obsidian-kanban) to manage my tasks.
 And it use to work nice for me with all the amazing features.
-But as soon as I came across the [CardBoard plugin](https://github.com/roovo/obsidian-card-board), eveything changed.
+But as soon as I came across the [CardBoard plugin](https://github.com/roovo/obsidian-card-board), everything changed.
 The idea of adding tasks anywhere in your vault and managing them from a single board amazed me.
-While using kanban plugin the issue was, i wasnt able to add tasks directly to any markdown file, i was required to use the Kanabn Board only to add/edit my tasks, and it use to keep all this tasks in a single markdown file.
+While using Kanban plugin the only issue I had was to open the board and then add a new task in that board/file.
+This sometimes use to become a little distracting for me to navigate to the specific board, search for the task and to edit it, etc..
 I immediately switched to the CardBoard plugin after I came across it.
-But after using it for few days, i realized there are few important features this plugin is lacking and hence I went to first contribute to the main project, but I wasnt familiar with the elm files, hence decided to start my own plugin.
+But after using it for few days, I realized there are few important features this plugin is lacking and hence I went to first contribute to the main project, but I wasn't familiar with the elm files, hence decided to start my own plugin.

-While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project KanBan board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-board-layout).
+While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project Kanban board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-board-layout).
 I hope I am able to give the best of all this three plugins into one, and will be improving this further.

 ## Support